b-mc/k8s-pod-info/README.md

-# Simple k8s service
+# k8s pod info
-The http server displays the IP address and the environment vars of the container serving the current request.
+The http server displays the IP address and the selected environment vars of the container serving the request.
-Suitable for educational purposes.
-It's helped me to understand how services work when learning k8s.
-It also can be helpful when understanding the difference between kubenet and Azure CNI network plugin in Azure Kubernetes Service.
+Suitable for educational purposes e.g. verifying k8s load balancing concepts hands-on.

 ## Components
 * config map